ISC-HEI/isc_templates/build_tool/isc_lab.typ

         #block(it.body)
       ])

+  // Not used currently but left for reference
   // show heading.where(level: 3
   //   ): it => align(left, block(above: 18pt, below: 11pt)[
   //       #set text(font: "Times New Roman", weight: "regular", style: "italic", size: 11pt)